aj-medianet/snowdata.org/README.md

 ### For development

-Install the node modules in the dev build
+Install the node modules in the dev build after you've installed node and npm
 ```
 cd frontend && npm install && cd ..
 ```